How Long Should You Keep EOBs?

 Outside of the IRS guidelines, it’s generally recommended to keep EOBs for three to eight years after receiving medical care.

 Explore additional guidelines based on health.

 Standard Health Conditions

-- If you are not claiming the medical tax deduction on your return, medical payments have been satisfied by all parties, and your medical condition has been resolved, you can safely dispose of your EOBs.
+- If you are not claiming the medical tax deduction on your return, medical payments have been satisfied by all parties and your medical condition has been resolved, you can safely destroy your EOBs.

 Serious Health Conditions